lightning/bolts/07-routing-gossip.md

     - SHOULD insinuate their self-signed origins.

 ### Rationale

-New node features are possible in the future: backwards compatible (or optional) ones will have _odd_ `feature` _bits_, incompatible ones will have _even_ `feature` _bits_.
-These may be propagated by nodes even if they cannot process the announcements themselves.

 New address types may be added in the future; as address descriptors have to be ordered in ascending order, unknown ones can be safely ignored.